EthicsAndAbuse/annotation/README.md

         'python tag.py precategorised_data.json <your name>'

+If you already have an annotated file, and remember the number of utterances you've annotated previously, run this to continue with the annotation:

+	'python tag.py precategorised_data.json <your name> <num>'

+where num is where you left off last time, because we count the conversations starting from 0.

 if you don't feel like annotating the whole 500 things then enter q, which will save the annotations done so far.
 Any problem, message on telegram